 Within days of my mom leaving, I had started to make friends.
 I found the local spots in my neighborhood that now feel like home.
 I embraced each evening with a walk to somewhere new.
 A beer here, a frozen yogurt there.
 Everyone was friendly and ready to chat, everyone here was practically as new as I was.
 Everyone here has that in common – we all came here from somewhere else.
 We’re all transplants, we all chose Denver.

-18 days after arriving I met Scott.
+18 days after arriving I made friends.

 One month later, I had my scooter.

 Within six months my bucket list had close a dozen items checked off.